biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 ## Nanopublications

-Nanopublications are a formalized and machine-readable way of communicating the smallest possible units of publishable information[@citesAsRecommendedReading:https://arxiv.org/pdf/1809.06532].
+Nanopublications are a formalized and machine-readable way of communicating the smallest possible units of publishable information [@citesAsRecommendedReading:Kuhn2018Nanopublications].
 This could be, for example, the outcome of a scientific study or a claim made by a particular scientist .
 Nanopublications have some great ideas:

 - Easy small publications
 - RDF-based